MAYA

 Outdoor materials

-Terrazzo, white palimanan
+Terrazzo, white palimanan stone

 Indoor materials

-Terrazzo, murmur, onyx, exposed concrete
+Terrazzo, marble, onyx, exposed concrete

 Climate

-Daikin fresh air system
+Daikin fresh-air system

 Electricity

-Private electric generator
+Private backup generator

 Structure